 Other Things to Avoid

 Last but not least, think carefully about other foods in your standard diet.
-Though they may be okay for normal consumption when you are not healing from surgery, some foods and ingredients should be avoided while in recovery.
+Though they may be okay for normal consumption when you are not healing from plastic surgery, some foods and ingredients should be avoided while in recovery.

 Foods to avoid after liposuction, include: